isomerpages/moe-sls/_teachers/SLS Superhero Quiz/Co create Modules in Class Groups.md

 <hr>
 <ul data-tight="true" class="tight">
 <li>
-<p>By working on a single lesson in SLS, you and your colleagues do not have
+<p>By working on a single Module in SLS, you and your colleagues do not have
 to shuffle between different documents and resources to co-create a Module.</p>
 </li>
 <li>
-<p>Parking this lesson in a Class Group helps you and your colleagues to
+<p>Parking this Module in a Class Group helps you and your colleagues to
 save time as Teachers within the Class Group will be able to access this Module.</p>
 </li>